Brigham Young University: Religious atmosphere

 multiplication tables without the Spirit of God."

-BYU has been considered by some Latter-day Saints, as well as some university and church leaders, to be "The Lord's university."
-This phrase is used in reference to the school's mission as an ambassador to the world for the Church of Jesus Christ, and thus for Jesus Christ.
+BYU has been considered by some Latter-day Saints, as well as some university and church leaders, to be "The Lord's university".
+This phrase is used in reference to the school's mission as an ambassador to the world for the Church of Jesus Christ, and thus for Jesus Christ in Christianity.
 In the past, some students and faculty have expressed dissatisfaction with this nickname, stating that it gives students the idea that university authorities are always divinely inspired and never to be contradicted.
 Leaders of the school, however, acknowledge that the nickname represents more a goal that the university strives for and not its current state of being.
 Leaders encourage students and faculty to help fulfill the goal by following the teachings of their religion, adhering to the school's honor code, and serving others with the knowledge they gain while attending.

 BYU mandates that its students who are Latter-day Saints be religiously active.
 All applicants are required to provide an endorsement from an ecclesiastic leader with their application for admittance.
 Over 900 rooms on the BYU campus are used for the purposes of Church congregations.
 More than 150 congregations meet on BYU campus each Sunday, where "BYU's campus becomes one of the busiest and largest centers of worship in the world" with about 24,000 persons attending church services on campus.

 Some 97 percent of male BYU graduates and 32 percent of female graduates have served as Latter-day Saint missionaries.
 In October 2012, the church announced at its general conference that young men could serve a mission after they turn 18 and have graduated from high school.
 Since that time many young men have elected to enroll at BYU after their mission rather than taking a hiatus during their college studies.
 Missionary service often lasts up to two years for young men, and up to 18 months for young women.